AgroxOD/web-app-ar/README.en.md

    pnpm format
    pnpm run worker:deploy
    ```
-   See `wrangler.toml` for the configuration.
+   The [`wrangler`](https://developers.cloudflare.com/workers/wrangler/) CLI is provided as a dev dependency.
+See `wrangler.toml` for configuration.

 ## Deployment to GitHub Pages